 Mid Wales Steam Railways Tour Journey Notes 3 - Machynlleth to Aberystwyth.

 Times in brackets are approximate passing times - assuming departure from Machynlleth on schedule at 10.51 based on timetables to 20 May 2017.
-Left or Right refers to when facing direction of travel
+Left or Right refers to when facing direction of travel.

-10.55 Dovey Junction (Cyff Dyfi) station.
+10.57 Dovey Junction station (Cyff Dyfi).
 R - The Cambrian Coast Line to Pwllheli curves away to cross over the Dyfi River.
 This was once a busy interchange with a waiting room and refreshments on the platform; the two portions of the Up Cambrian Express were joined here.
 Signal box and extensive signalling (including a four-arm gantry) until 1988.
 The junction was prone to flooding at high tide and in 2008 the station and track in the area were raised by 2 feet.
 There is no road to the station - a 0.6 mile footpath runs from Glandyfi.

-(11.11) Bow Street.
+(11.13) Bow Street.
 L - This former station was at the southern end of the village next to the A487.
 The goods yard is now used by a Builders Merchants; Bow Street had a passing loop and signal box.
-There has been a long running campaign to reopen Bow Street station and in July 2015 it was announced that the Welsh Government has applied for part funding from Westminster for a new station and interchange plus car parking and bus stops.
+There has been a long running campaign to reopen Bow Street station and the Welsh Government has applied for part funding from Westminster for a new station and interchange plus car parking and bus stops.
 It would be built just to the south of the old site and it could be open by 2019.

 11.20 L - Arrive at Aberystwyth station.
 The main station buildings are now a pub and an Indian restaurant; the buildings that are still used by the railway have recently been extensively refurbished.